Gpriznar/HTML-CSS-Projects/README.md

 # HTML-CSS-Projects
-Project websites in order to test HTML and CSS functions
+These websites were created in order to test/practice HTML and CSS functions

 HighonCoding - Website to test div and float functions